 Since we assume that there is no Brauer-Manin obstruction to the existence of a zero-cycle of degree 1, by an obvious variant of Harari's result(\cite[Theorem 3.2.2]{CTSD94}) we may find a finite set $S_1$ of places of $k$ containing $S_0$ and for each $v\in S_1$ a zero-cycle $z_v$ of degree 1 with support in $U\times_{k}k_{v}$ such that

-With the similar argument as in the proof of Theorem \ref{cycle-1}, for each $v \in S_1$, we can assume that: \begin{enumerate}[(i)] \item Each cycle $z_v$ is effective and has the same degree $D$, where $D$ is odd. \item Each cycle $z_v$ is a sum of distinct closed points $P_v$ whose images under $p_{k_v}: U_{k_v} \rightarrow \A_{k_v}^{1}$ are also distinct, and the field extension map $k_v(p(P_v))\subset k_v(P_v)$ is an isomorphism. \end{enumerate}
+By the similar argument as in the proof of Theorem \ref{cycle-1}, for each $v \in S_1$, we may assume that: \begin{enumerate}[1)] \item Each cycle $z_v$ is effective and has the same degree $D$, where $D$ is odd. \item Each cycle $z_v$ is a sum of distinct closed points $P_v$ whose images under $p_{k_v}: U_{k_v} \rightarrow \A_{k_v}^{1}$ are also distinct, and the field extension map $k_v(p(P_v))\subset k_v(P_v)$ is an isomorphism. \end{enumerate}

-Each of the zero-cycles $p(z_v)$ is now given by a separable monic polynomial $G_v[t] \in k_v[t]$ of degree $D$, prime to $P(t)$ and with the property that the (smooth) fibres of $p$ above the roots of $G_v(t)$ have rational points over their field of definition.
+Each of the zero-cycles $p(z_v)$ is now given by a separable monic polynomial $G_v[t] \in k_v[t]$ of degree $D$, prime to $P(t)$ and with the property that the smooth fibres of $p$ above the roots of $G_v(t)$ have rational points over their field of definition.

-An irreducible polynomial $g(t)$ of degree $D$ defines a closed point $M$ of degree $D$ on $\A_k^{1}$.
+An irreducible polynomial $G(t)$ of degree $D$ defines a closed point $M$ of degree $D$ on $\A_k^{1}$.
 Let $F=k(M)=k[t]/(G(t))$.
 Let $\theta$ be the residue class of $t$ in $F$.
-We now choose the irreducible polynomial $G(t)$ as given by Theorem 3.1 on p.
-15 of \cite{CTSD94} with the field $L$ in this theorem is $K$ and $V'$ ($V$ in this theorem) is the places of $k$ lying over places in $\Q$ which are totally split in $K$, such that
+We now choose the irreducible polynomial $G(t)$ as given by \cite[Theorem 3.1]{CTSSD98} with the field $L$ in Theorem 3.1 contains $K$, and $V'$ ($V$ in Theorem 3.1) is the set of the places of $k$ at which $L$ is totally split, such that

-(i) For each place $v\in S_1$, $G(t)$ is close enough to $G_v(t)$, such that the fibre $U_\theta$ contains an $F_w$-point $P_w$ for each place $w$ of $F$ over $v$, and such that $\sum_{w\mid v}P_w$ is close enough to $z_v^2$ satisfying for each $\mathcal A\in A$.
+(i) For each place $v\in S_1$, $G(t)$ is close enough to $G_v(t)$, such that the fibre $U_\theta$ contains an $F_w$-point $P_w$ for each place $w$ of $F$ over $v$, and such that $\sum_{w\mid v}P_w$ is "close" enough to $z_v$ satisfying for each $\mathcal B\in A$.